fabioannovazzi/retail_data_analyzer/README.md

 - the third notebook generates statistical visualizations.

-The plotting_guide pdf files contains (uncomplete) instructions on how to use the notebooks.
+The plotting_guide pdf file contains (uncomplete) instructions on how to use the notebooks.